openwallet-foundation/safe-wallet-sig/docs/wallet-safety-guide.md

 verifiers.
 In doing so, they could observe and correlate wallet transactions across large ecosystems and should:

-        1. Not observe, store and correlate wallet transactions
+        1. Not observe, store and correlate wallet transactions.

-        1. Provide clear Notice and Consent that they are dealing with a proxy service rather than the true end issuer/verifier
+        1. Provide clear Notice and Consent that they are dealing with a proxy service rather than the true end issuer/verifier.

-1. Wallet Consent management is a key component of privacy by design, ensuring that privacy is not an afterthought, but a fundamental aspect of the design and operation of digital wallets.
+1. **Wallet Consent management** is a key component of privacy by design, ensuring that privacy is not an afterthought, but a fundamental aspect of the design and operation of digital wallets.
 It helps to protect user data, prevent unwanted tracking, and enhance user control and trust and is critical to privacy for several reasons: